 The current forecasting methodology tracks the liability payment streams for calendar year and fiscal year filers (current year, prior year adjustments and the prepayment on next year's liability) and the other unassigned liability payments (other payments, audit and compliance receipts and Article 13) indicated in the figure above to arrive at estimates of current State Fiscal Year collections.
 Considerable attention is also given to the tracking and estimation of audit and compliance receipts.
-While nearly impossible to predict, regular discussions with the Department of Taxation and Finance allow continual adjustment of estimated audit and compliance receipts for the current year.
+While nearly impossible to predict, regular discussions with the DTF allow continual adjustment of estimated audit and compliance receipts for the current year.

 The following two graphs illustrate the major payment streams analyzed within a State Fiscal Year (2nd prior calendar payments and other back year payments have been combined).
 The first graph shows the relatively stable upward trend in payments on current year estimated tax from calendar year tax payments.
 However, the second graph shows the large and somewhat erratic largely negative adjustments to cash based on prior year adjustments.
 Based on the two charts below there appears to be a strong correlation between calendar year current payments and calendar year prior year adjustments.
 When calendar year current payments decline significantly as seen in FY 2002 and FY 2009 there is a corresponding increase (i.e., become more negative) in calendar year prior year adjustments.
 In contrast, when calendar year current payments increased in FY 2011, there was a corresponding decrease (less negative) in prior year adjustments.
 When calendar year current payments are relatively stable or increase, calendar year prior year adjustments are also relatively stable and do not increase (i.e., become more negative).
+This relationship has become less correlated over the last few years because prior year adjustments contain a greater proportion of refundable credit claims.
+Refundable credit claims are not correlated with current year payments and may result in a higher level (more negative) of prior period adjustments even though current year payments are increasing.
+Refundable credit claims are paid at the conclusion of the audit review process which is unique for each case.
+This is seen in FY 2015.
+Even though current year payments increased and fiscal year payments were stable, both calendar year adjustments and other back year adjustments both increased (i.e., became more negative).